MetOffice/lfric_core/documentation/source/how_to_use_it/deprecated/deprecated_configuration.rst

 Initialising the configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The ``modeldb%configration`` item is populated using a module generated by the ``configurator`` tool.
+The ``modeldb%configuration`` item is populated using a module generated by the ``configurator`` tool.
 A namelist input file is simply read in and any valid namelists are added the ``modeldb%configuration`` item.